-- Ensure that the Government Programs-related compliance risks to which Government Contract Holders are exposed, both internal and external, are assessed on a regular basis and direct the implementation of internal systems and controls to mitigate risk and reinforce compliance with Applicable Laws and regulations and contract terms; - Identify risks and develop methods to score the various risk areas.
-Review the highest risks and determine the most appropriate mitigation strategy; - Establish monitoring and reporting processes; - Ensure that a mechanism to assure FDRs oversee their downstream entities has been developed and implemented; - Ensure that a mechanism for monitoring fraud has been developed; - Monitor conflict of interest and debarment processes for internal individuals/entities as well as FDRs; - Work with the HCSC Vice President Internal & Chief Audit Executive, external auditors and other parties as necessary, to ensure effective communication and implementation of programs to audit, monitor and validate adherence with all Applicable Laws and regulations, terms and conditions of Government Programs contracts and this Government Programs Section of the Compliance Program; and
+• Ensure that the Government Programs-related compliance risks to which Government Contract Holders are exposed, both internal and external, are assessed on a regular basis and direct the implementation of internal systems and controls to mitigate risk and reinforce compliance with Applicable Laws and regulations and contract terms;

+- Identify the universe of risks and develop methods to score the various risk areas.
+Review the highest risks and determine the most appropriate mitigation strategy; - Establish monitoring and reporting processes; - Ensure that a mechanism to assure FDRs oversee their Downstream Entities has been developed and implemented; - Ensure that a mechanism for monitoring fraud has been developed; - Monitor conflict of interest and debarment processes for internal individuals/entities as well as FDRs; - Work with the HCSC Vice President Internal Audit, external auditors and other parties as necessary, to ensure effective communication and implementation of programs to audit, monitor and validate adherence with all Applicable Laws and regulations, terms and conditions of Government Programs contracts and this Government Programs Section of the Compliance Program; and - Ensure that CMS, or any person or organization designated by CMS, is granted timely access for the purpose of audits, inspections, investigations, evaluations or other statutory functions.